mit-ll/spacegym-kspdg/README.md

 + [Luna Multiplayer](http://lunamultiplayer.com/) (optional/future work)

 > :warning: **Note**
 > These instructions have been written and verified on a macOS.
+They have been partially tested on Ubuntu 18.04 as well.
 Other operating systems should be similar with deviations on file and directory names

 ### Install KSP & Making History Expansion

 1. Purchase and Download Kerbal Space Program and Making History expansion: https://store.privatedivision.com/game/buy-kerbal-space-program-ksp
     + Make sure to purchase _Direct Download / DRM Free Private Division_ as the platform.
 Make sure you are buying KSP1 and not the recently released KSP2; none of this will work on KSP2!
     + Download the most recent version of KSP  "On Final Approach" Portable (.zip).
-As of this writing and testing, the most recent version was v1.12.3 but more recent patches have been released (i.e. 1.12.5)
+As of this writing and testing, the most recent version was v1.12.5
     + Download the most recent version of Making History expansion pack.
 As of this writing the most recent version was v1.12.1
-2. Unzip `ksp-osx-1.12.3.zip` to desired location; for simplicity, all instructions assume the unzipped KSP folder is placed on the Desktop
+2. Unzip `ksp-osx-1.12.5.zip` to desired location; for simplicity, all instructions assume the unzipped KSP folder is placed on the Desktop
 3. Attempt to open the KSP game executable/app (e.g. `KSP.app` on Mac)

 > :warning: **Troubleshooting**